 - Shake together the maple syrup and soy sauce, then drizzle all over the salmon.
 Seal the foil so the sauce + salmon are enclosed.
 You can marinate the fish at this point for 30 min- 2hours, or put it directly into the oven.

-- Bake for 20 minutes, or until fish is baked through and flakes easily.
-If you have individual fillets, they may be done quicker, so be sure to check them earlier.
+- Bake for 15-20 minutes, checking fish with an instant read thermometer.
+For well done, cook to 145°F. For medium, cook to 125°F. If you have individual fillets, they may be done quicker, so be sure to check them earlier.